the-innovation-squad/content-renderer/README.md

 # Video Generator
 For a given script, this tool generates a video with the script being read by an AI generated voice.

+## Setup
+Copy the .env.sample file, rename to .env and fill in the values.

 ## Process:
 1. take a script